 - Replace a faulty or burnt outlet with a new one of the same voltage and amperage rating.

 - Burnt wiring should be replaced or repaired to enable good wire insulation and clean copper wire.

-- Replace burnt wire connections with approved wire connectors, such as the Ideal or Scotch 3M Wire connectors.
+- Replace all the burnt wire connections with UL Approved wire connectors.

 More about Electrical Troubleshooting Bedroom Outlets

 Bedroom Electrical Wiring Requirements

 Fully Explained Photos and Wiring Diagrams for Bedroom Electrical Wiring with Code Requirements for most new or remodel projects.